 Figure 3.
-Trend analysis for 32 cells, all in separate displays.
+A trend analysis for 32 cells, with all cells in separate displays.

 IV.
 ANOMALY DETECTION

 Clustering methods such as the SOM that were used in previous sections to group and monitor cells can also form part of an anomaly detection method.
 Such a method can be used to detect anomalous or abnormal performance of network elements (e.g. base stations and radio network controllers).
 An anomaly detection method makes it much easier to monitor a large amount of cells in a network, i.e. only abnormal observations have to be examined.